-Students are required to remain on campus in the cafeteria or other designated area during lunch.
+No student shall be permitted to leave the campus during lunch and are required to remain in the cafeteria or other designated area during lunch.
 Since several hundred students will be served at each lunch period, books and other personal belongings should be left in the classroom if possible.
 Such items brought to the cafeteria will be the bearer's responsibility.